 “This is becoming an extended exercise in studied and deliberate cruelty”, fumed one Conservative MP.

 He was referring to Britain’s latest travel restrictions.

 Such a scheme has a powerful moral charge.
 “No man is an island”, wrote poet John Donne.
-Many feel we have a human responsibility to prevent the suffering of others.

 Could we cure all disease with a trillion dollars?